0xPolygon/polygon-edge-docs/docs/chainbridge/setup/outline.md

 title: Outline
 ---

-This guide walks through the setup for a bridge between a running Polygon PoS network and a local Polygon SDK network.
+This guide walks through the setup for a bridge between a running Polygon PoS (Mumbai testnet) and a local Polygon SDK network.

 ## Requirements